chicago-forge-open-source/artisan-expedition-guide/HelpfulConsiderations.md

+# Helpful Considerations

-# How to Talk to Clients
+## How to Talk to Clients

 ### Consulting Skills
 - Consistently imagine perspectives from the client's vantage point.
 This enables understanding and empathy for how the client perceives and is impacted by current situations.